Hot Market. More money for you.

 - Feedback/Follow up from Showings

-Part 3 – Offer/Contract to Close
+Part 3 – Offers/Accepting an Offer/Contract to Close

-If we have worked together and price the house right, we will get a fair offer that can be successfully negotiated to become an accepted offer.
+If we have worked together and price the house right, we will get an offer that can be successfully negotiated to become an accepted offer.
 Now that we have now an accepted offer, we now begin the process of removing contingencies and conditions to complete the purchase.
 Because we have done pre-sale inspections and reports we have gone a long way to helping the Buyer get all the information they need to complete their buyer investigations.

 Let’s go over a typical closing I see after a home is in contract.
 Here is the basic steps and timelines for the Closing: